 The only way to know whether the soil is pulling away from your foundation is to look for gaps between your foundation and the dirt.
 If it has caused visible damage, ask a foundation repair contractor in the Dallas-Fort Worth Metroplex to professionally evaluate your foundation.

-What To Do If Soil Is Pulling Away
+What To Do If Soil Pulls Away?

-The best thing to do is to start watering your foundation.
+The best thing to do is to start watering your foundation this summer.
 This stops the soil from pulling away.
 One solution is to place a soaker hose about 12-18” away from your foundation and let it run for about 20 minutes a day when it’s super hot.
 A soaker hose can be professionally installed or you can simply purchase some at a local do-it-yourself store, which can be purchased quite inexpensively.
 Or, you can install a sprinkler system that waters your yard and the area surrounding your foundation.
 Of course, you don’t want the soil to get too wet or soggy — just water your foundation enough to keep it somewhat moist.
 Also, be mindful of the recent weather – don’t bother watering the foundation if a heavy rainstorm has recently passed through!

 The most important reason to understand the signs of soil pulling away from your foundation is to stop the gap between your foundation and the soil from getting bigger as soon as possible.
 Not only do you avoid problems that escalate in severity the more time they are left undiscovered, but your cost for repairs will also be significantly lower if you catch them quickly.